vptlka0/PerempuanInovasi-Skilvul-LandingPage-PageHunt/README.md

 - Add interactive elements (e.g. preview of strike streak, dynamic calendar).
 - Improve accessibility (ARIA labels, contrast).
 - Optimize for SEO.

-## 📄 License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.